Dummiesman/angel-file-formats/Midtown Madness 2/Room_attributes.md

 the size of the attribute (number of shorts).
 The only common version of this attribute is 0x4b (subtype *3*), as used in San Francisco and London.

 MM2 will render walls along any of the roads following this attribute.
+The attribute must precede either a texture attribute followed by a road attribute, or a road attribute directly.

 ```c
 struct RoadTunnel